Topological consistency via kernel estimation: Appendix: Proofs

 For the kernel regression model, we have that

 Thus, if we choose $C_1 = c\delta^{-d}$, and

 we have that

-From Lemma \ref{lem:prob_filtering} we know that
+From Lemma~\ref{lem:prob_filtering} we know that

-Note that for both models we have that $C^\star_\eps < C_2$ (see \eqref{eq:c_star_density}, \eqref{eq:c_star_regression}), and also that $r^{-d} = o(n)$.
+Note that for both models we have that $C^\star_\eps< C_2$ (see \eqref{eq:c_star_density}, \eqref{eq:c_star_regression}), and also that $r^{-d} = o(n)$.
 Therefore the latter probability is necessarily the dominant one in the bound we have.
-This completes the proof. \end{proof}
+This completes the proof. \end{pf}